ZhuYun97/ZhuYun97.github.io/_pages/includes/intro.md

 We recently released the [first comprehensive survey on GraphRAG](https://arxiv.org/abs/2408.08921), which formalizes the GraphRAG workflow, covering Graph-Based Indexing, Graph-Guided Retrieval, and Graph-Enhanced Generation.
 Additionally, we introduced a novel [Graph Foundation Model](https://arxiv.org/abs/2410.10329) that demonstrates strong cross-domain and cross-task transferability.

-I expect to graduate in June 2025 and am actively seeking postdoctoral opportunities.
+I expect to graduate in June 2025 and am actively looking for a job.
 If interested, please feel free to [contact me](zhuyun_dcd@zju.edu.cn).